Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Lyapunov exponents and fiber-wise bifurcations

-In our situation, we are interested in the two functions $L_p$ and $L_v$.
-The first one is clearly psh, since it is the Lyapunov function of a polynomial family on $\C$.
-The first thing we are going to prove is an approximation formula for $L_v$, from which we shall deduce that also this exponent is psh (this is obvious if $p$ is constant, since the sum is psh).
+By \cite{pham,ds_cime} the sum $L(\lam)= L_p (\lam)+L_v (\lam)$ is a psh function.
+In our situation, we are interested in the two functions $L_p$ and $L_v$ separately.
+The first is psh, since it is the Lyapunov function of a polynomial family on $\C$.
+The following result ensures that $L_v$ enjoys the same property.

-\begin{remark} This will in particular prove that there is a way to parametrize both the Lyapunov exponents in such a way that they depend psh on the parameter, something which is not known for general families. \end{remark}